Skip to main content

 The Environmentโ€‹

-Notice that the function can access information about the environment in which it is running, such as who called the function (predecessor account), how much tokens they attached as deposit (attached deposit), and the approximate unix timestamp at which the function is executing (block timestamp).
+Notice that the function can access information about the environment in which it is running, such as who called the function (predecessor account), how many tokens they attached as deposit (attached deposit), and the approximate unix timestamp at which the function is executing (block timestamp).

 Token Transferโ€‹